cranksters/playdate-reverse-engineering/formats/pdz.md

 ## File Entries

 Following the header is a list of file entries.
-These can represent either Lua bytecode, or extra data and standard library image assets such as the crank prompt UI.
+These can represent either Lua bytecode, or extra data and SDK image assets such as the crank prompt UI.

 If the file compression flag is set, each entry consists of: